Globally rigid graphs are fully reconstructible: Preliminaries

 Finally, we shall use the following property of globally rigid graphs which is easy to deduce from previous results on global rigidity and maximum rank stress matrices.
 We sketch the proof and refer the reader to \cite{connelly,GHT} for the definitions and key theorems.

-\begin{theorem} Let $G$ be a globally rigid graph on $n\geq d+2$ vertices in $\CC^d$, for some $d\geq 1$ and $(G,p)$ a generic realization of $G$ in $\CC^d$.
+\begin{theorem} Let $G$ be a globally rigid graph on $n\geq d+2$ vertices in $\RR^d$, for some $d\geq 1$ and $(G,p)$ a generic realization of $G$ in $\CC^d$.
 For every realization $(G,q)$ in $\CC^d$ with $S(G,p) = S(G,q)$ we must have that $q$ is an affine image of $p$. \end{theorem}

-\begin{proof} Since $G$ is globally rigid in $\CC^d$, it is also globally rigid in $\RR^d$.
-Let $(G,p_0)$ be a generic realization of $G$ in $\RR^d$.
+\begin{proof} Let $(G,p_0)$ be a generic realization of $G$ in $\RR^d$.
 It was shown in \cite{GHT} that there exists an equilibrium stress $\omega_0$ for $(G,p_0)$ for which the associated stress matrix has rank $n-d-1$.
 The complex version of \cite[Lemma 5.8]{GHT} then implies that $(G,p)$ has an equilibrium stress $\omega$ such that the associated stress matrix has rank $n - d - 1$.

 If $S(G,p) = S(G,q)$ for some realization $(G,q)$, then $\omega$ is a stress for $(G,q)$ as well.
 Then (the complex version of) \cite[Proposition 1.2]{connelly} implies that $q$ is an affine image of $p$. \end{proof}